aoyi/Stat159-fall2016-hw03/README.md

     	report.pdf
 ```

-## Instruction to Reproduce the Report
+## Reproduction Steps

-To reproduce the result,
+To reproduce the report:

+1. Clone this project

+2. Run `make` in the terminal to regenerate all the output files, graphs and report.

 ## Contributor